-CLMP has joined the Academy of American Poets and the National Book Foundation to establish the Literary Arts Emergency Fund, which will provide $3.5 million to the literary arts, a field that has been disastrously impacted by COVID-19.
-Regrants from this fund, made possible by a grant from The Andrew W. Mellon Foundation, will be distributed by September 15, 2020.
+In 2020, CLMP joined the Academy of American Poets and the National Book Foundation to establish the Literary Arts Emergency Fund, which provided $3.5 million to the literary arts, a field that has been disastrously impacted by COVID-19.
+Regrants from this fund were made possible by a grant from The Andrew W. Mellon Foundation.

 - Literary arts organizations and publishers (magazines and presses)* AND

 - Incorporated nonprofits with 501(c)3 status OR a fiscal agent